knative/docs/docs/eventing/experimental-features.md

 **Tracking issue**: [#5086](https://github.com/knative/eventing/issues/5086)

+**Persona**: Developer

 When using the `KReference` type to refer to another Knative resource, you can just specify the API `group` of the resource, instead of the full `APIVersion`.

-For example, in order to refer to an `InMemoryChannel`, instead of the following spec:
+For example, in order to refer to an `InMemoryChannel`, instead of the following
+spec:

 ```yaml
 apiVersion: messaging.knative.dev/v1